RSET-CSE-DEPARTMENT/RSET2020-24-S6/gamma/SlidesGenie/README.md

 # SlidesGenie: Revolutionizing Learning and Presentation Creation with AI

 SlidesGenie is an innovative AI-driven web application designed to address the challenges of traditional learning and presentation creation.
-By combining the power of AI learning tools and presentation generators, SlidesGenie aims to revolutionize the learning experience through automation and captivating content.
+- **SlideGenie**: An AI-powered slides generator that generates google slides presentations based on the topic that the user has inputted.
+- **Memory Lane**: An AI-powered learning tool that creates bizarre stories around the input learning material and presents it in a visual format.

 ## Problem Statement